Jitendarkumara/TestingPurposecode/README.md

-Dear All ,

-As I am not well and was admitted in health center in tata steel khopoli due to heavy fever and weakness By latest train I am going to my Home .
+I am currently unwell and was admitted to the health center at Tata Steel, Khopoli, due to high fever and weakness.
+I will be traveling home by the next available train for further rest and recovery.

+Thank you for your understanding.